 Traditional ore processing is generally carried out using either hydrometallurgy (high cost, low volume, reasonable selectivity) or pyrometallurgy (lower cost, high volume, low selectivity).
 Both methods require a large energy input and produce large volumes of waste e.g. slags or waste water.
-This project will seek to use a new type of solvent process and a new method of mineral solubilisation which will use less energy, and will be more environmentally compatible.
+This project will seek to use a new type of solvent process which will use less energy, and be more environmentally compatible.

-It has already been shown that electrocatalytic and electrolytic methods can be used to solubilize metals and metallic compounds from complex matrices e.g. ore concentrates (Abbott et al., 2015).
-Ionic liquids (in the case of this project deep eutectic solvents will be used) can also increase the selectivity and efficiency of metal extraction and winning (Abbott et al., 2011).
+It has already been shown that electrocatalytic and electrolytic methods can be used to solubilize metals and metallic compounds from complex matrices e.g. ore concentrates.
+Ionic liquids can also increase the selectivity and efficiency of metal extraction and winning.
 The main issue is that this approach necessitates a new approach to reactor design.
 The majority of processes use batch style tanks or heap leaching to extract metals from their ores.
-The majority use oxidizing acids or strong bases to change speciation in solution and increase solubility.
+The majority use oxidizing acids or strong bases to change speciation is solution and increase solubility.

 In this project methods of optimizing space-time yield will be characterized.
 Space-time yield is the amount of material which can be processed in a unit volume and unit time.
 Hydrometallurgy is often characterized by slow process kinetics.
 Heap leaching always uses aqueous solutions and evaporation is often an important factor in controlling process efficiency.
 The use of non-volatile lixiviants clearly minimizes this issue and this in itself will be a useful characteristic to quantify.

-One particular issue for hydrometallurgy is the processing of sulfidic ores.
-Reaction in strong mineral acids can yield H2S, whereas roasting prior to leaching can produce SO2.
-This project will focus on chalcopyrite CuFeS2 which is one of the main copper ores.
-It will use both electrocatalytic and electrochemical approaches to oxidise, and therefore solubilize, the mineral.
+This project will explore the electrochemistry of common sulfosalt minerals in ionic liquids to assess the potential for new environmentally-benign approaches to processing.
 It will suit a student, either with a degree in mineral processing/applied geology/geochemistry/mineralogy who is keen to develop skills in chemistry, or with a degree in chemistry who is keen to apply their skills in the mineral processing industry.
 Gaps in your skills and knowledge will be covered in our training programme.

 Training and Skills